 Skip to main content

-My current interest is in my nascent Fountain Pen Collection and I've been planning how best to proceed over the next 12 Months increasing my Collection to a total of Six (6) Pens.
-Presently, I own only three (3) Pens; all Metropolitan's and feel it necessary to add some variety & quality.
+My current focus is on my nascent fountain pen collection, and I have been planning how best to proceed over the next 12 months to increase my collection to a total of six pens.
+Presently, I own only three Metropolitan pens, and I feel it's necessary to add some variety and quality.

 Current Inventory